ricardojoserf/ricardojoserf.github.io/_posts/2021-9-14-mssql-exfiltration.md

 excerpt_separator: <!--more-->
 ---

-A scenario where we have to upload files to a server whose MSSQL credentials we know, having remote code execution, but the server is in other network.
+A scenario where we have to upload files to a server whose MSSQL credentials we know (so we have remote code execution) but the server is in other network.
+For that, we will transfer the base64-encoded file line by line.

 <!--more-->